study-pm/devops/src/docker_dockerfile/12/README.md

   - [Fix `failed to read dockerfile` error](#fix-failed-to-read-dockerfile-error)

 ## Overview
+You can add labels to your image to help organize images by project, record licensing information, to aid in automation, or for other reasons.
+For each label, add a line beginning with `LABEL` and with one or more key-value pairs.
+The following examples show the different acceptable formats.

 Docker offers support to add labels into images as a way to add custom metadata on them.

 The label syntax on your Dockerfile is as follows: